opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/FAQ/FormatChoice.md

 The tree structure would need to be defined in an auxiliary file, or in new GeoTIFF keys, or inferred by a (possibly error-prone) comparison of GeoKeys in each grid.

-The PROJ Geodetic TIFF grids (GTG) format uses a GDAL-specific TIFF tag (`GDAL_METADATA`) for encoding in a XML document the metadata not supported by GeoTIFF, which includes a `parent_grid_name` item.
-But PROJ itself ignores that item and rather infers grid relationships from their extents.
+PROJ infers grid relationships from the grid extents.
 That convention supports a single root grid, and requires strict nesting (child grids fully contained and not overlapping) to allow unambiguous resolution by extents.
+The relationship can be made more explicit with the addition of a `parent_grid_name` item in GDAL-specific metadata (see below), but this is specific to a particular implementation and PROJ itself ignores that metadata item at the time of writing this page.